 - Diversification – Every investor should aim for diversification, but it takes time to build with individual investments.
-With a REIT, you can immediately invest in tens or hundreds of properties across all types, geographic locations, and real estate sectors.
+You can immediately invest in tens or hundreds of properties across all types, geographic locations, and real estate sectors with a REIT.
 This can significantly reduce the risk factor in your investments as they’re not tied to the performance of one or two properties.

 - Regular Cash Flow – REIT investors typically receive their income through share dividends.
-By law, every REIT must distribute at least 90% of its taxable income each year to its shareholders, making this a very reliable form of income generation.
+By law, every REIT must distribute at least 90% of its taxable income each year to its shareholders, making it a reliable form of income generation.

-- Tax Benefits – Since 2018, REIT investors have been able to claim a tax deduction of up to 20% on income earned through loan interest and rental payments.
-As a bonus, REITs can eliminate taxation at the company level, meaning that each investor only gets taxed at their own level.
+- Tax Benefits – Since 2018, REIT investors have claimed a tax deduction of up to 20% on income earned through loan interest and rental payments.
+As a bonus, REITs can eliminate taxation at the company level, meaning that each investor only gets taxed at their level.

 Disadvantages of REITs Disadvantages of REITs

-- Volatility – Since publicly-traded REITs are traded on the stock market, this ties them to the stock market’s performance as a whole.
-As a result, sudden fluctuations could see the values of your shares rise or fall suddenly.
-This doesn’t apply to non-traded public REITs where the value is more driven by the state of the real estate market.
+- Volatility – Since publicly-traded REITs are traded on the stock market, this ties them to their performance.
+As a result, sudden fluctuations could suddenly see your shares’ values rise or fall.
+This doesn’t apply to non-traded public REITs, where the value is more driven by the state of the real estate market.

-- Correlation – While publicly traded REITs provide access to a large portfolio of different investments, they don’t provide much room for diversification.
-As a result, investors who have most of their investments in the stock market should look for diversification by also getting involved in non-traded REITs.
+- Correlation – While publicly-traded REITs provide access to an extensive portfolio of different investments, they don’t offer much room for diversification.
+As a result, investors with most of their investments in the stock market should look for diversification by getting involved in non-traded REITs.

 Evaluating Your Investment OptionsEvaluating Your Investment Options

 All investors are out to make money and expand their portfolios.
 When well-managed, rental properties and REITs can be a valuable source of income that builds with each new investment.
-However, it may be that you’re more suited to one rather than the other.
+However, you may be more suited to one rather than the other.
 When deciding on the best approach, ask yourself these questions:

 - How much starting capital do you have?
 Is it enough to purchase a starter rental property?
 Would you be prepared to wait longer until you have enough saved?

-- What kind of REIT would you be interested in, publicly traded or publicly non-traded?
-Both have their own pros and cons; which is better suited to your need?
+- What kind of REIT would you be interested in, publicly traded or non-traded?
+Both have pros and cons; which is better suited to your need?

-Regardless of what decision you make, real estate in any form is a great investment strategy that can set you on the road to financial independence.
+Regardless of your decision, real estate is a great investment strategy that can set you on financial independence.
 Just remember that not all investments are equal or suited to everyone.
 So instead, find the ones that feel just right for you.